MiloniS-Shah/TimeSeriesClassification/README.md

   Calculate the p-values for your logistic regression parameters and refit a logistic regression model using your pruned set of features.
   Performed Recursive Feature Elimination and 5-fold Cross Validation to determine best value of l.

- BINARY CLASSIFICATION USING L1-PENALIZED LOGISTIC REGRESSION \n MULTI-CLASS CLASSIFICATION
+ BINARY CLASSIFICATION USING L1-PENALIZED LOGISTIC REGRESSION                                                                                MULTI-CLASS CLASSIFICATION
   Build an L1-penalized multinomial regression model to classify all activities in your training set.